Why Undergraduate Psychology Research Matters (And How It Helps Your Career)

 In a recent article, the American Psychological Association shed some light on what psychology graduate school admission boards look for.
 The article lists some obvious criteria like undergrad GPA and GRE scores, but it also highlights how students with research experience stand out in a sea of applicants.

-So in that sense, you’re not just a good candidate for a spot in any given graduate program.
-You’re a great investment — a student whose research can create more dialogue within the psychology community and bolster an institution’s reputation as a pillar of the field.
+So, you're not just a good candidate for a spot in any given graduate program; you're a significant investment — a student whose research can create more dialogue within the psychology community and bolster the institution's reputation as a pillar of the field.
+When comparing graduate psychology programs, research experience becomes even more valuable.

 Employers Value Hands-on Experience